13 Tips for Looking and Feeling Younger As You Age

 Older adults need roughly seven to eight hours of sleep per night, but we are all different with varying needs.

 Although it’s common to sleep less as we age (primarily due to psychological changes, physical illness and medication), our needs aren’t necessarily less.
-For more information on how to improve your sleep, look here.

 13) Look after your skin